DCotterill/halixia-hugo/content/ma/make-a-will-252.md

 layout: static
 ---

-Wills are important whether or not you have very much
+Wills are important whether or not you have very much.

 Most people who are married, have dependants or have any assets would likely benefit from making a will, to ensure your assets are passed on as you wish.